Advanced Platform Technology Center

 Joseph Lerchbacker joined the APT Center in 2016, after completing his Bachelor of Science in Mechanical Engineering from Case Western Reserve University.
 Mr. Lerchbacker has a background in 3D printing and advanced manufacturing.
 He creates computer models, prototypes, and experimental devices and equipment for a wide variety of APT Center projects.
 His work includes mechanical testing, data collection, 3D printing of novel materials, and design for manufacture.

 John R. Schnellenberger received the B.S. degree in electrical engineering from Purdue University, West Lafayette, IN and the M.S. degree in biomedical engineering from Indiana University-Purdue University Indianapolis, in 1999 and 2005, respectively.
 He worked at Thomson Multimedia, Inc. from 2000-2001 and at Delphi Automotive Systems from 2002-2003.
-In 2005, he joined the Advanced Platform Technology (APT) Center, Louis Stokes Cleveland Department, Veterans Affairs Medical Center, Cleveland, OH.
+In 2005, he joined the APT Center at the Louis Stokes Cleveland Veterans Affairs Medical Center in Cleveland, OH.
 Mr. Schnellenberger’s current work includes circuit design and software development for various research projects including a hybrid neuroprosthesis walking system for assisting individuals with paraplegia.
 He is also involved with the development and application of wireless sensors for data collection and event detection.